Router Security IP Addresses Website by

 Also see my Defensive Computing Checklist website

-As you would expect, every computer on a network has a unique number.
-And, by "computer," I mean any computing device (phones, tablets, ROKU boxes, routers, Amazon Echos etc.).
-The unique numbers are called IP addresses and they are written as four decimal numbers separated by periods (rather than commas).
+As you would expect, every computing device on a network has a unique number.
+And, by "computing device," I mean any desktop computer, phone, tablet, ROKU box, router, printer, smart TV, Amazon Echo etc. etc. etc. The unique numbers are called IP addresses and they are written as four decimal numbers separated by periods (rather than commas).
 A common IP address is 192.168.1.1.
-Each number can, technically, range from zero to 255.
+The IP address for this website is 216.92.136.14.

-Routers differ from other computing devices in that they have (at least) two IP address: a public one and a private one.
 The public side of a router is visible on the Internet.
 The public side is also referred to as the WAN or Wide Area Network side of the router.
 The router has no control over the public IP address, it is assigned by the ISP (Comcast, Verizon, Spectrum, etc.).
 The public IP address is not a secret and there are many websites that display it (ipchicken.com, checkip.dyndns.com and www.ip-adress.com/what-is-my-ip-address).
+The IP address for this website (see above) is a public IP address.
+All the devices in your home/office share the same public IP address.

 In contrast, the router has total control over the private side (a.k.a.
 LAN or Local Area Network side) IP addresses, both for itself and for all the computing devices that connect to it.

 The range of allowable LAN side IP addresses is called a subnet (as in sub-network, as in, only use these few numbers of all the billions of possible numbers).
-A very common subnet (range of numbers) is the numbers that start with 192.168.1 and only vary in the fourth/last number.
+A very common subnet (range of numbers) is the numbers that start with 192.168.1 and vary in the fourth/last number.
 This is often written as 192.168.1.x where the x is a placeholder for all the possible numbers in the fourth position (0 to 255).

 Devices that connect to the router get assigned a LAN side IP address in one of three ways.

-1. The most common is that they ask the router to assign them an IP address when they first connect to the router.
+1. The most common is that they ask the router to give them an IP address when they first connect to the network.
 This is referred to as DHCP, where the D stands for dynamic, as in the IP address is dynamically assigned when requested.
 A device typically uses an IP address for a day and then asks the router for another one, but the router can control this.

 2. A slight variation on this also uses DHCP, but the router will always give the same device the same IP address, over and over and over and over.
 A common term for this is DHCP reservation.

 3. The least popular method is for a device to be configured to use the same IP address all the time.
 That is, it never asks the router for an IP address.
 The opposite of Dynamic, this is referred to as a static IP address.
-If the static IP address is not in the correct sub-network, hair will be pulled out.
+If the static/fixed IP address is not in the correct sub-network, hair will be pulled out.

 These are the decisions that need to be made regarding LAN side IP addresses: